2. INFORSE Background

 influences sustainable energy issues in international negotiations and is accredited

-to the UN Economic and Social Council (ECOSOC) since 1998.
+to the UN Economic and Social Council (ECOSOC) since 1998, and United

 As observer, INFORSE